Pranavraj-G/katomaran-todo-app/README.md

 # katomaran-todo-app
 This project is a part of a hackathon run by https://www.katomaran.com

-**code base is in master branch ,refer master branch for project file**
+**code base is in MASTER BRANCH ,refer master branch for project file**

 #explanation video : https://drive.google.com/file/d/1dHKeQSyn1EC1zrJtWAJMztRgLr9M00Kv/view?usp=sharing